 - A $50,000 continuous corporate surety bond or letter of credit issued by a state or federally chartered bank or credit union;

 Note: If your school believes it qualifies for a bond or letter of credit option in an amount less than $50,000, please email firstname.lastname@example.org for an application and instructions.

 - Disclosure to prospective and current students of course or program costs; and

-- Disclosure to prospective and current students of the school’s policy for refunding course or program charges to a student who never begins attendance or withdraws before course or program completion.
-Note: A for-profit school with at least one program of more than four months in length that leads to a recognized educational credential must adopt a Tuition Refund Policy that complies with Iowa Code Section 714.18 or 714.23, as applicable.
+- Disclosure to prospective and current students of the school’s refund policy for students who never begin attendance or withdraw before course or program completion.
+Note: A for-profit school that offers a postsecondary educational program that leads to a recognized educational credential must adopt a Tuition Refund Policy that complies with Iowa Code Section 714.18 or 714.23, as applicable.

 What must a school do to file evidence of financial responsibility?